Gianatmaja/Udacity-Deep-Learning-Nanodegree/README.md

 ![network](https://github.com/Gianatmaja/Udacity-Deep-Learning-Nanodegree/blob/main/images/Screenshot%202022-10-15%20at%209.51.56%20AM.png)
 *Photo by [Alina Grubnyak](https://unsplash.com/@alinnnaaaa?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/bicycle?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

 In this project, we will be using deep convolutional generative adversarial networks (DCGAN) to generate faces.
 We will be defining and training adversarial networks on the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-Then, we'll see how it performs by using is to generate sample faces
+Then, we'll see how it performs by using is to generate fake sample faces.

 [Go to repo](https://github.com/Gianatmaja/Udacity-Deep-Learning-Nanodegree/tree/main/Generate-Faces)